Oasisamerica: Mogollon

 The first period featured a more or less slow cultural development.
 Technological changes were produced very gradually, and the form of social relationships and organizational patterns remained almost static for 1500 years.
 During the Early period, the Mogollons lived in rocky dwellings from which they defended themselves from the incursions of their hunter neighbors.
-Much like the Ancestral Pueblo, the Mogollon also lived in semisubterranean abodes that often featured a kiva.
+Much like the Ancestral Pueblo peoples, the Mogollon also lived in semisubterranean abodes that often featured a kiva.

-In the eleventh century, the population in the Mogollon area multiplied much more rapidly than it had in the preceding centuries.
-It is probably that in this period, the area benefited from trade relations with Mesoamerica, a fact that facilitated the development of agriculture and the stratification of society.
+In the 11th century, the population in the Mogollon area multiplied much more rapidly than it had in the preceding centuries.
+During this period, the Mogollon likely benefited from trade relations with Mesoamerica, a fact that facilitated the development of agriculture and the stratification of society.
 It is also possible that Ancestral Pueblo influence could have grown at this time, because the Mogollon began to construct buildings of masonry, just like their northern neighbors.

-The Mogollon culture reached its height in the fourteenth and fifteenth centuries.
+The Mogollon culture reached its height in the 14th and 15th centuries.
 At this time, the culture's major centers grew in population, size, and power.
 Paquime, in Chihuahua, was perhaps the largest of those.
 It dominated a mountainous region that contains many archaeological sites known as casas alcantilado, outposts constructed in hard-to-reach caves on the eastern slopes of the Sierra Madre.
-Paquime traded with the heart of Mesoamerica, to which it provided precious minerals like turquoise and cinnabar.
+Paquimé traded with the heart of Mesoamerica, to which it provided precious minerals like turquoise and cinnabar.
 It also controlled the trade of certain products from the coasts of the Gulf of California, especially its Nassarius conch shells.
-Paquime received heavy influence from the Mesoamerican societies, as evidenced by the presence of arenas for the Mesoamerican ballgame and the remains of animals native to tropical Central America like the macaw.
+Paquime received heavy influence from the Mesoamerican societies, as evidenced by the presence of arenas for the Mesoamerican ballgame and the remains of animals native to Mesoamerica like the macaw.

-The decline of the main centers of Mogollon power began in the thirteenth century, even before the apex of Paquime.
-By the fifteenth century, a large part of the region had become abandoned by its former inhabitants.
-The people of the Mimbres River emigrated and eventually settled in present-day Coahuila.
-It is supposed that the Taracahitas (including the Yaquis, Mayos, Opatas, and Tarahumaras) that currently live in northeastern Mexico are descendants of the Mogollones.
+The decline of the main centers of Mogollon power began in the 13th century, even before the apex of Paquimé.
+By the 15th century, a large part of the region had become abandoned by its former inhabitants.
+Possible descendants of the Mogollon include the Rarámuri based in Chihuahua, the Hopi in Arizona, and the Zuni in New Mexico.